MakeSchool-Tutorials/Breakout-Unity/P05-Breakout/content.md

 	}
 ```

-Every block has Block.cs attached to it.
+Every block has a Block component attached to it, which makes an explosion happen when the ball hits one.

-Block.cs has some similar code:
+>[action]
+>Open Block, which is also located in the Scripts folder.

 ```
 //Destroy a block when the ball hits it, and make a nice shiny explosion effect.